Kiko Pangilinan: Senate (2001–2013)

-Pangilinan addressing the Senate floor, January 28, 2012.
+Pangilinan during a Senate hearing, December 4, 2012.

 Pangilinan was elected to the Senate in 2001, placing eighth (out of 12 winning candidates) with 10,971,896 votes, and was re-elected in 2007, placing fifth with 14,534,678 votes.
 In the 2001 election, he ran under the People Power Coalition of President Gloria Macapagal Arroyo.

 In 2002, he and then-National Youth Commission chair Bam Aquino co-founded the Ten Accomplished Youth Organizations (TAYO) Awards, an annual national program recognizing outstanding youth groups across the country.

 He was first elected Senate Majority Leader in 2004 during the 13th Congress and was re-elected to the position on July 23, 2007, following the election of Manny Villar as Senate President and Jinggoy Estrada as Senate President Pro Tempore at the opening of the 14th Congress.

 Pangilinan was the principal author of the Juvenile Justice and Welfare Act of 2006 (Republic Act No. 9344), which established a separate justice system for minors.
 The law set the minimum age of criminal responsibility at 15 years and created the Juvenile Justice and Welfare Council under the Department of Justice (DOJ) to rehabilitate youth offenders instead of imprisoning them.
 This reform has often been nicknamed the "Pangilinan Law".
 In later years, some officials (including President Rodrigo Duterte) criticized the law and blamed it for perceived rises in juvenile delinquency.
 Pangilinan defended the measure, arguing that its poor implementation (such as the lack of funding for youth rehabilitation centers) was the issue, and urging authorities to target adult criminal syndicates who exploit children rather than jailing the minors themselves.

 In 2008, Pangilinan created the Judicial Executive Legislative Advisory and Consultative Council (JELACC), a body first proposed during the Manila Hotel summit on extrajudicial killings and enforced disappearances held on July 16–17, 2007.

 On November 17, 2008, Pangilinan resigned as Senate Majority Leader amid a leadership reorganization in the chamber.
 This change was precipitated by Villar's resignation as Senate President in the face of an imminent no-confidence vote.
 Senators Juan Ponce Enrile and Migz Zubiri were subsequently elected Senate President and Senate Majority Leader, respectively.

 In 2010, he chaired the Senate Committee on Agriculture, during which he authored the Organic Agriculture Act of 2010.
 The law aimed to promote the development of organic agricultural practices and protect indigenous organic farmers in the Philippines.

 Pangilinan voted against Senate Bill No. 2796, which later became the Cybercrime Prevention Act of 2012 (RA No. 10175).
 He was one of only two senators—alongside TG Guingona—who opposed the measure.

 He voted in favor of Senate Bill No. 2865, which later became the Responsible Parenthood and Reproductive Health Act of 2012 (RA No. 10354; "Reproductive Health Law").
 He stated that sexual and reproductive health was a necessary step to promote maternal health and responsible parenthood.